cloudlinux/imunify360-documentation/docs/features/README.md

 ```

 :::warning Note
-1. The Webshield module with the [Splash Screen](/features/#splashscreen-for-chinese-customers) functionality should also be switched on for enabling the feature.
-2. You can find WebShield and Anti-bot related logs in the **/var/log/imunify360-webshield** directory.
+1. You can find WebShield and Anti-bot related logs in the **/var/log/imunify360-webshield** directory.
-3. The feature works with the standard cPanel ports (2082, 2083). _Contact Support if you have a non-standard cPanel ports configuration or need the feature for other ports._
+2. The feature works with the standard cPanel ports (2082, 2083). _Contact Support if you have a non-standard cPanel ports configuration or need the feature for other ports._
 :::

 <!-- ## How to write custom code on WebShield